romanyakovlev/23_typograf/README.md

 Small typograf script that prepares text for web.
 What script does:
-- replace single and double quotes
+- replaces single and double quotes
-- replace hyphen on short dash between numbers
+- replaces hyphen on short dash between numbers
-- remove extra spaces and extra new lines
+- removes extra spaces and extra new lines
-- add non-breaking space between short word and other word
+- adds non-breaking space between short word and other word
-- replace hyphen to dash between spaces
+- replaces hyphen to dash between spaces

 # Installing